outskirtslabs/nixos-hetzner-demo/README.md

 # Enter the dev shell
 nix develop

-# Set your Hetzner Cloud token
-export HCLOUD_TOKEN="your-token-here"
+# Create .env file with your tokens (keeps them out of shell history)
+cat > .env << 'EOF'
+HCLOUD_TOKEN=your-hetzner-token
+FLAKEHUB_TOKEN=your-flakehub-token
+EOF
+chmod 600 .env

-# Build and upload the image
+# Load and export tokens, then build/upload the image
-./scripts/upload-image.sh
+set -a && source .env && set +a ./scripts/upload-image.sh

 # Note the image ID from the output (e.g., 123456789)